testmunk/docs/android.rst

 Useful methods
 ~~~~~~~~~~~~~~

-This are some useful functions that te Calabash API provides.
-You can see more about them `on their documentation <https://github.com/calabash/calabash-android/blob/master/documentation/ruby_api.md>`_.
+This are some useful functions that the Calabash API provides.
+You can see more about them on the `Calabash GitHub documentation <https://github.com/calabash/calabash-android/blob/master/documentation/ruby_api.md>`_.

 query(uiquery, \*args)
 **********************